frequent questions

 The euro has been the official currency of Portugal since 2002.

-The banknotes are the same across the euro area.
+The banknotes are identical throughout the euro area.

 There are two series of euro banknotes currently in circulation:

-Euro banknotes are legal tender across the euro area, in other words, they must be accepted as a means of payment at their nominal value (i.e. the value displayed on the banknote) across all countries that have adopted the single currency.
+All banknotes in circulation are legal tender across the euro area, that is they must be accepted as a means of payment in all countries that have adopted the single currency.

-All coins have a common European side and a national side, which identifies the issuing country.
+All the coins have a common European side and a national side, identifying the issuing country.

-Euro coins are legal tender across the euro area, in other words, they must be accepted as a means of payment at their nominal value (i.e. the value displayed on the coin), in all countries that have adopted the single currency.
+Euro coins are legal tender across the euro area; in other words, they must be accepted as a means of payment in all the countries that have adopted the single currency.

-However, no one is required to receive more than 50 coins in a single payment (i.e. euro coins have limited discharging power), with the exception of the Government (via treasury offices), Banco de Portugal and credit institutions.
+However, in Portugal, no-one has to accept more than 50 coins in a single payment (that is, euro coins have limited discharging power), with the exception of the State (via treasury offices), the Banco de Portugal and credit institutions.

 For the deposit of coins, credit institutions cannot charge fees exceeding 2% of the deposited amount.